Bijl, Johannes Jacobus.

-He was named after his father and the records of the Maritime Academy note his profession being a Ships Engineer.
+He was named after his father and the records of the Maritime Academy note his fathers profession being a Ships Engineer.
 Hence when he was accepted by the Academy the take-in papers were signed by the mother Maria Jacoba Retra Bijl as father was at sea..

 Thus he joined the Kweekschool voor de Zeevaart in Amsterdam on 12 August 1895 which was a bit peculiar as there was a Navigation School in Rotterdam as well.
 But if we assume that he wanted to make a career with the HAL then this made sense.
-HAL was a proud Rotterdam company but if it could it took the cadets from the strictest navigation school in the country.
+HAL was a proud Rotterdam company but if it could, it took the cadets from the strictest navigation school in the country.
 He enrolled in the three year class which means that his earlier education was lacking in Mathematics or Physics or both.
 He did not disappoint however as his school results were extremely good.
 Especially in languages.
 As a result he received on 17 July 1897 a special recognition for exemplary behaviour and scholarship.
 A year later on 16 July 1898 he obtains the second price for an essay in relation to Electricity.
 This was shortly after followed by yet another 2nd price for another essay .

 On 26 July 1898 he was accepted by the Holland America Line and placed on board the ss Rotterdam (III).
 He commences his first voyage on 09 August 1898 sailing from Rotterdam to New York.
-The second half of the cadet year was done on board the ss Spaarndam (I) he returns to the Academy on 28 August 1899 with a very good voyage rapport and passes on 22 November the exam for 3rd mate under Dutch Flag.
+The second half of the cadet year was done on board the ss Spaarndam (I).
+He returns to the Academy on 28 August 1899 with a very good voyage rapport and passes on 22 November the exam for 3rd mate under Dutch Flag.
 3 days later he is dismissed from the Academy with very good reports and the recognition of his excellent behaviour during his time at the Academy.

 With such a track record it was not amazing that the company was more than eager to take him back.
 And they recognized his potential for the company as from 4th. officer until Captain he hardly sails on any other ships than the passenger ships.

 Thus he joined on 08 December 1899 the ss Statendam (I) which ship was barely a year old and the Flagship of the company.
 From then onwards he rotates over all the express service passenger ships of the company.
 In 1902 he is accepted as Officer in the Dutch Royal Navy Reserve and is recalled for training and service regularly.
-It is not year clear when he retired and in what rank.
+It is not yet clear when he retired and in what rank.
 In his obituary there is a cryptic note about “his ship” being one of the first to reach the scene of the battle of Jutland” (d).
-Hence is might be possible that this was with a Dutch Navy ship as he had returned to Holland in 1918 as his own ship, the Zuiderdijk, had been seized by the US Government.
+Hence it might be possible that this was with a (shadowing) Dutch Navy ship as he had returned to Holland in 1918 as his own ship, the Zuiderdijk, had been seized by the US Government.

 He marries on 23 May 1907 in Rotterdam, Josina Christina Jeanne Hartman.
 (29 Aug.
 1885 – 26 Feb.
 1962).
 The remain officially married until 23 April 1952 according to the Dutch Courts of law but things were not that simple as that. (d)